Kuchenpferd/beerlist/README.md

  - New User (Old Users) (UI done, lacks functionality) (+Dialog)
  - New User (balance) (UI done, lacks functionality)
  - New User (Final) (UI done, lacks functionality)

+Other things to do:
+ - Redo the mailFuncs.sendMail function - it doesn't work right

 Dependencies (Everything can now be installed using PIP3):
  - PyQt5, pyautogui, pyperclip, pyqrcode, pypng